janbaer/presentations/messaging/content.md

 ## Pro

-- Immedediately feedback from the other service
+- Immediately feedback from the other service
 - Good debuggable (hopefully)

 --